damianhakert/damianhakert.github.io/source/_posts/2016-04-05-gitlab-pages-get-started.markdown

 image_title: '/images/unsplash/ios-development.jpg'
 ---

-We added [GitLab Pages][docs-pages] in GitLab (EE) 8.3, and then added support for custom domains and TLS certificates in GitLab (EE) 8.5.
+We added [GitLab Pages][docs-pages] in GitLab Enterprise Edition (EE) 8.3, and then added support for custom domains and TLS certificates in GitLab EE 8.5.
 We made this service freely available to users on [GitLab.com](https://gitlab.com), which is our hosted GitLab EE service, offering unlimited and free public or private projects.

 We've since added some great resources to help you get started, including this handy [quickstart guide][quickstart].